 How many bottles of beer would you like?

 Big congratulations!
 You have just learned the commonly used Korean question words!
 Now you can immediately go and start asking all the burning questions you’ve wanted to ask your Korean friends.
 Make sure to put the sample sentences to use so you can practice the language right away.
+If you want to know more about Korean, we have a guide that will teach you the best way to learn Korean.

 We’d also love to see your own sample sentence in the comments below!
 Remember that if you have any questions on the lesson topic we have just covered, we’re always happy to help.
 And when you’re ready for more, check out our full list of Korean phrases!